WHAT ARE THE DOROTHIES?

 The awards showcase best practice and inspire organisations and service deliverers to excel in providing a safe and inclusive environment for LGBTIQ+ Tasmanians.

-Working It Out held its annual International Day of Homophobia, Biphobia, Intersexism and Transphobia (IDAHOBIT) event in both Hobart and Burnie this year.
+Working It Out held its annual International Day of Homophobia, Biphobia, Intersexism and Transphobia (IDAHOBIT) event in Hobart this year.

 At the other end of the spectrum, the event also celebrated the work that is happening in our community to make this a better world for LGBTIQ+ Tasmanians via ‘the Dorothies’ Awards.

-The theme for this year’s awards was: Excellence in LGBTIQ+ Inclusivity in Sport
+The theme for this year’s awards was Excellence in LGBTIQ+ Inclusive Practice in Local Government

-As Minister for Local Government, Hon.
-Nic Street also announced the category of next year’s awards: ‘Excellence in LGBTIQ+ Inclusion in Local Government’.
+The category of next year’s awards: ‘Excellence in LGBTIQ+ Inclusion in Government Agencies’

 PREVIOUS WINNERS